hemanth/functional-programming-jargon/readme.md

 const negate = value => !value
 ```

 When programmers talk about functions though they often mean **expressions**: methods, procedures, and the likes.
-This is where some of the misconceptions regarding e.g. [Purity](#purity) and [Side effects](#side-effects) as special to some subset of functions come from, so that they need to be adressed here.
+This is where some of the misconceptions regarding e.g. [purity](#purity) and [side effects](#side-effects) as special to some subset of function come from.
 What we really mean to say is: An expression which does not produce any side-effects (or: is pure) is a function.
 Programmers also have a concept of *functions expecting more than one parameter*, although those are *convenience methods* for their [curried forms](#currying).
 And rightfully so!
 Convenience is an important aspect of programming.

 ```js
 // not a function, but an expression or more specifically a method